Akash-Debnath/EMS/README.md

 - Integrate gmail                                                **(Remaining)**
 - Profile Update history add in db & update when approve         **(Remaining)**
 - Attachment send to specific department/employee, attachment file delete issue when edit attachment  **(Remaining)**
 - Administrator Privilege and Permission Privilege is implemented but not used for ACL.
 [Can remove as not of use]
+- Git updated